mnruecke/WOTAN/README.md

 ## Getting Started
 1. For programming the module, Creator 4.1 or higher is necessary, which can be downloaded for free from Cypress Semiconductor (www.cypress.com).

-2. Opening the workspace "WOTAN" shows three projects.
+2. Opening the workspace "WOTAN" shows two projects.
 *WOTAN* is the version used for the TWMPI scanner.
-It requires a few external components to run.
-In *WOTAN\_Simplified* a sequence can be generated and transfered to the PSoC via the USBFS using the *generate_sequency.py* Python script.
+It is recommended to add an external oscillator crystal (the accuracy of the chip intern oscillator is only ~0.25% and shows a strong temperature dependence).
+Arbitrary sequences can be generated and transfered to the PSoC via the USBFS using the *generate_sequency.py* Python script.
 *WOTAN_PULSE* is a version that contains only the receive chain and a trigger output.

-3. For writing the firmware to the chip connect programmer to the PSoc and the PC via USB port, select *WOTAN\_Simplified* as active project (right mouse click) and press CTRL-F5 for compiling and programming.
+3. For writing the firmware to the chip connect programmer to the PSoc and the PC via USB port, select *WOTAN* as active project (right mouse click) and press CTRL-F5 for compiling and programming.

 4. Open the device manager in windows in order to see as which com-port the USBUART of the onboard programmer enumerates.